-For those of you using Salesforce Enterprise, Unlimited, Performance, or Developer Editions of the respective products you’ve purchased, you may have the ability to leverage Salesforce Platform Licenses for some of your users to substantially reduce your total Salesforce licensing costs.
+For those of you using Salesforce Enterprise Edition or Salesforce Unlimited Edition, you probably have the ability to leverage Salesforce Platform Licenses for some of your users to substantially reduce your Salesforce licensing costs.

-While the Salesforce License Type is designed for your day-to-day users requiring full access to the entire suite of tools within the system, the Salesforce Platform License Types (formerly known as Force.com) are created for individuals who might need specific access to custom apps developed within your Salesforce instance, but do not need full CRM access like other users.
+While the Salesforce Enterprise and Unlimited licenses are for your day-to-day users requiring full access to the entire suite of tools within the system, Salesforce Platform Licenses (formerly known as Force.com licenses) are created for individuals who need access to accounts, contacts, and custom apps developed within your Salesforce instance, but do not need full CRM access like other users.
 (See below for what I mean by CRM access.)

-These Salesforce Platform users co-exist with your Salesforce users and can access the same information since they are created on the same database; however, with some strategic planning/user segmentation, differentiating between the two groups can save you a significant amount.
+These Salesforce Platform users co-exist with other Salesforce users and can access a lot of the same information since they are on the same database; however, with some strategic planning/user segmentation, differentiating between the two groups can save you a significant amount.